panteLx/easynews-plus-plus/README.md

 I've recently improved the title translation functionality to better handle alternative titles and translations.
 The addon now properly combines (Example: Original - Mufasa: The Lion King; German: Mufasa: Der Koenig der Loewen):

-1. Original titles
+- Original titles
-2. Direct translations from the translations file
+- Direct translations from the translations file
-3. Alternative titles from metadata
+- Alternative titles from metadata
-4. Additional titles from partial matches
+- Additional titles from partial matches

 This enhancement is currently only available in the self-hosted version.
 If you'd like to see your translated title added to the public version, please create a new issue.

 ### Compatibility

-- This addon does not use basic auth headers to stream media because it isnt supported on multiple plattforms like Omni and Vidi
+- This addon does not use basic auth headers to stream media because it isnt supported on multiple plattforms like Omni and Vidi.

 ---

 ## Self-Hosting

 To get results in a fast and private manner, you may wish to self-host the addon.
 This is easy to do, and only requires a few steps.
 We support multiple ways of self-hosting:

+> Optional: Add some custom/translated titles to title-translations.json

 ### Docker